tanrax/dynamic-folders/README.md

 - [Video optimizer](#video-optimizer): Folder that watches when new videos are added and optimizes them.
 - [Battery hook](#battery-hook): Folder with custom scripts to be launched in different battery states.
+- [Image to avif](#image-to-avif): Folder that watches when new image (PNG, JPEG or WebP) are added and transform to AVIF format.
 - [Image to webp](#image-to-webp): Folder that watches when new image (PNG or JPEG) are added and transform to WebP format.

 ---